tarwn/lessthandot-hugo/blogs/content/posts/2012-01-09-sql-server-auditing-looking-back.md

 In addition to this, it also introduces filtering to your audits.
 This is set up on your audit instead of the Server Audit Specification or Database Audit Specification.
 This will limited what is written to the audit file even more, however there will be the additional CPU overhead to pay for filtering the audits.

-Let&#8217;s take a look how to set it up through the SSMS:
+Let's take a look how to set it up through the SSMS:

 First of all, create the audit as previously and navigate as in the screenshot.
 Note that we will use testdb, check for dbo schema and only actions taking place by users which are defined as a DB_Owner: